Alonso-del-Arte/currency-demo/README.md

 * TestFrame 0.9 (this one, in the `testframe.api` namespace, will be phased out)
 * TestFrame 0.95 or later (`org.testframe.api` namespace)

+## Miscellaneous notes

+In the Java currency information file, the S&atilde;o Tom&eacute; and Príncipe dobra (STD) is listed as a historical currency, in effect from 1977 to 2017, and the dobra (STN) is not identified as historical.
+However, Manny's currency converter API responds with "\{\}" for conversions involving STN, but on June 24, 2024, that same API responded "\{"USD_STD":20697.981008\}" and "\{"EUR_STD":22213.258432\}" for queries involving the U.&nbsp;S. dollar and euro, respectively.

 ----

 This project is closed off to Hacktoberfest.